shesha-io/docs.shesha/docs/fundamentals/notes.md

+---
+sidebar_label: Notes
+---

+# Notes

 The ability to capture notes arbritrarily against almost any entity is such a common requirement that the Shesha framework provides a generic Notes component and `Note` entity and API to store and manage captured notes.

 Allowing notes to be captured on a form is as simple as	adding the `Notes` component to the form.
 The `Notes` component will automatically display any notes that have been captured against the entity that the form is bound to.

 [INSERT NOTES SCREEN SHOT OF A FORM WITH A NOTES]

-More details on how to use and configure the `Notes` component can be found [here](/front-end-basics/form-components/data-entry/notes).
+More details on how to use and configure the `Notes` component can be found [here](/docs/front-end-basics/form-components/data-entry/notes).

 # The Note entity